-The truth is that most people are not successful in following the guidelines.
+The truth is, most people are not successful in following these guidelines.

-The main reason?
-The perilous comforts of modern life.For optimal health it is recommended that adults get 150-300 minutes of moderate-intensity exercise per week Click To Tweet
+The reason behind this?
+Likely, the perilous comfort of modern life.For optimal health it is recommended that adults get 150-300 minutes of moderate-intensity exercise per week Click To Tweet

 Taking Steps to Move Out of Your Comfort Zone

 Physical activity calls for movement, and movement can sometimes mean getting a bit sweaty and uncomfortable.
-Which compared to sitting on the couch, laying on a hammock, naping, or even watching other people exercise on tv (oddly, this could actually help) may sound like a chore.
+Compared to sitting on the couch, laying on a hammock, napping, or even watching other people exercise on tv (oddly, this could actually help), movement may sound like a chore.

-Even activities of daily living, like household chores, and grocery shopping has been increasingly replaced by mental work, which can disrupt glucose homeostasis and make you eat more (1).
-And much of this (think TV and the Internet) can prevent the adoption of healthy behaviours in children and adults alike (2).
+Even activities associated with daily living, like household chores, and grocery shopping have been increasingly replaced by mental work, which can disrupt glucose homeostasis and make you eat more (1).
+Much of this sitting around, think TV and the Internet, can prevent the adoption of healthy behaviors in children and adults alike (2).

 The discomfort of leaving behind those reliable comforts is a major reason most people don’t engage in physical activity.

 Unpleasant as it may seem, exercise is a fulfilling, sleep inducing, stress reducing, mind-opening, and cost-effective way to keep pain at bay, along with many associated chronic diseases.
 We are talking mainly of chronic, ‘lifestyle’ diseases such as diabetes, cancer, and cardiovascular and respiratory diseases, the main cause of premature mortality worldwide.
 Over 1.3 million lives could be saved each year if physical activity were increased by just 25% (3).